9 Best Walks Along the Pacific Coast Highway© NZPocketGuide.com

 5. Mt Hikurangi Walkway (7 Hours One Way)

-7. Chopper’s Track (1 Hour Return)
+6. Chopper’s Track (1 Hour Return)

 Check out this walkway made by the original Hicks Bay Motel owner to access Onepoto or Horseshoe Bay at the bottom of the cliff.
-Anyone is welcome to use the track which zig-zags through pohutukawa trees.
-Alternatively, there is the ‘Long Track’ which is tougher but is an alternative way to get back to the motel.
+Anyone is welcome to use the track, which zig-zags through pohutukawa trees.
+Alternatively, there is the ‘Long Track’, which is tougher but is an alternative way to get back to the motel.

 Location: Access is via the Hicks Bay Motel just off State Highway 35.
-186km (115.5 miles) from Gisborne/148km (92 miles) from Opotiki.
+Approximately 186 km (115.5 mi) from Gisborne/148 km (92 mi) from Opotiki.

 Hicks Bay Motel© Hicks Bay Motel

-8. Tautarangi Coastal Walkway (1 Hour Return)
+7. Tautarangi Coastal Walkway (1 Hour Return)

 As you get closer to Opotiki and the end/beginning of the Pacific Coast Highway, there is one last Pacific Coast Highway walk you just can’t miss!
 The Tautarangi Coastal Walkway follows an old stagecoach road through native forest to some awesome coastal views.
-You’ll also spot ancient pa sites (sites of fortified Maori villages) and landing places where the first settlers of the area came in their canoes.
+You’ll also spot ancient sites (sites of fortified Māori villages) and landing places where the first settlers of the area came in their canoes.

-9. Walks Near Gisborne
+8. Walks Near Gisborne

 Sources: